mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 Computational Thinking model by Resnick and Brennan - Diagram created by Mick Chesterman

 This wider and process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curriculum.
 As such it may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
 A review of teaching Computational Thinking [@lye_review_2014] used this second definition as the basis for their review, which point to the widespread use of Brennan and Resnick's more applied approach.
 The wider definition of CT here assumes an environment where learners are engaged in the collaborative coding of a computing project.
-The review adopted this applied framework over other more abstract CT frameworks where showing CT could be applied outside of a coding context, as in a computing teaching environment the wider factors are useful to teachers.
-It allows them to observe and plan for computational practices and more general problem solving.
+The review above and the influential framework used by Computing at School [@csizmadia_computational_2015-1]  have included elements of this applied framework over other more abstract CT frameworks.
+These applied frameworks suggest a broad approach to computing pedagogies which focuses on the detail of the actions of learners.
+This focus on a wide range of learning activities allows teachers to observe and plan for collaborative learning environments that encourage learner autonomy in line with inclusive pedagogies.

-RELATE THIS DEFINITION OF CT TO INCLUSION

 <!--